-where d is … and t is time.
+where M is the number of windows f is a measured signal and t is time.

-3.2 Angular Resampling
+3.3 Angular Resampling

 The angular resampling algorithm was designed to overcome instability in the rotational speed.
 Angular-velocity tracking is one of the most important and sensitive stages in the vibration analysis of synchronous machines.
-The raw vibration signal is resampled by using the angular-speed signal.
+The raw vibration signal is resampled by using the rotational-speed signal.
 With angular resampling, the signal is resampled in constant angular increments rather than in constant time increments as done originally.
 The sampled time-domain signal is remapped to a “cycle” domain, and a Fourier transform of cycle-domain data produces an “order-domain” signal, analogous to the Fourier transform of the time-domain signal to the frequency domain.
 In the order-domain, each impulse per cycle generates a peak in the first order.

-3.3 Synchronous Average
+3.4 Synchronous Average

 The synchronous average (SA) is a signal-processing technique for the vibration analysis of mechanical systems.
-The SA removes all signal components asynchronous with a particular fundamental frequency.
-In practice, the SA is done by averaging together a series of signal segments, each corresponding to one period T of a synchronizing signal (Randall, 2011):
+The SA removes all signal components asynchronous with a particular nominal frequency.
+In practice, the SA is done by averaging together a series of signal segments, each corresponding to one period T of a synchronizing signal:

-y(t)=1Nn=0N-1y(t+nT).
-(3)
+y(t)=1Nn=0N-1y(t+nT). n =1, 2, 3 ….
+(9)

+where N is the number of cycles in the signal and 𝑦 is a vector in RN representing a single cycle.

 Given sufficient averaging, non-synchronous peaks are averaged out of the spectrum, whereas spectral peaks that are harmonics of the rotational speed remain.

-3.4 Vold–Kalman Filter
+3.5 Vold–Kalman Filter